gnfisher/TIL/postgres/use_partial_indexes.md

 First, you create an index on `users.activated`.
 This is a rather large index on disk since the `users` table is huge.
 It works, though.
 Youre query is faster.

-You can improve things by using a partial index, which includes a predicate like so:
+But you can improve things by dropping that index and creating a partial index instead.
+A partial index includes a predicate like this:

 ```sql
 CREATE INDEX users_unactivated_partial_index ON users(id)